IBM/cloudant-spring/CONTRIBUTING.md

 protection as a Contributor as well as the protection of IBM and its customers;
 it does not change your rights to use your own Contributions for any other purpose.

-Please read the agreement and acknowledge it by ticking the appropriate box in the PR text, for example:
+Please read the agreement and acknowledge it by signing-off your commit.

-- [x] Tick to sign-off your agreement to the Developer Certificate of Origin (DCO) 1.1

 ### AI-generated code policy